afeld/conveyor/README.md

 Conveyor.get({
   url: '/api/search?q=beans',
   chunk: function(obj){
-    // called for each object sent in the JSON Array response }
+    // called for each object sent in the JSON response }
 });